jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

 .. _xml-description-repositories-and-packages:

-Defining repositories and adding or removing packages
+Defining Repositories and Adding or Removing Packages
 -----------------------------------------------------

 Stripping files from the appliance
 ----------------------------------

+.. [#f1] `RELAX NG <https://en.wikipedia.org/wiki/RELAX_NG>`_ is a
+         so-called schema language: it describes the structure of a XML document.

-.. [#f1] This option results in the creation of a copy-on-write file on the
+.. [#f2] A hybrid persistent filesystem contains a copy-on-write file to
-         filesystem to keep data persistent over a reboot.
+         keep data persistent over a reboot.

 ..
 FIXME: @schaefi: is this correct?
-.. [#f2] Note that the default primary group is taken from the system on
+.. [#f3] Note that the default primary group is taken from the system on
          which KIWI is run, not from the system that KIWI is building.